PFKamberi/SwiftStudy/README.md

-# 🧠 Study Swift – Your Smart Study Companion
+# 🧠 SwiftStudy  – Your Smart Study Companion

-Study Swift is an intelligent multimodal study assistant designed to help students quickly extract, search, and understand key information from both video lectures and PDF study materials.
-By combining state-of-the-art speech transcription, document parsing, and semantic search technologies, Study Swift empowers learners to find relevant content instantly without sifting through entire files.
+SwiftStudy is an intelligent multimodal study assistant designed to help students quickly extract, search, and understand key information from both video lectures and PDF study materials.
+By combining speech transcription, document parsing, and semantic search technologies, SwiftStudy empowers learners to find relevant content instantly without sifting through entire files.

+This proof-of-concept application was developed during the Makeathon 2025 student competition, organized by UniAI — the first student-led AI initiative in Greece.
+SwiftStudy was created in response to a challenge presented by EY (Ernst & Young), aiming to innovate in the field of educational technology through the use of artificial intelligence.

-With Study Swift, students can:
+With SwiftStudy, students can:

   *  Upload video lectures in MP4 format and get accurate transcriptions automatically.